esdoc/esdoc/doc/src/documents/index.html.md

 # Feature
 - Target at ES6 ``class`` and ``import/export`` style.
-  - If you want to target at ES5, might better to use [JSDoc](http://usejsdoc.org/).
 - Document coverage of source code.
 - Generate document from test code.